wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-applications/includes/deploy-win32-applications.md

 The tool creates a file with the extension *.intunewin*.
 You upload this file to Intune as follows:

-1. Using a browser, connect to the Microsoft Endpoint Manager admin center at [https://endpoint.microsoft.com](https://endpoint.microsoft.com).
+1. Using a browser, connect to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

 1. On the **Home** page, select **Apps** from the menu on the left.
    :::image type="content" source="../media/3-mem-apps-menu.png" alt-text="Microsoft Endpoint Manager admin center":::